SSR framework for Svelte 5 + Bun with islands-based selective hydration

 });mochi:shutdown

 Fires when the framework receives SIGTERM or SIGINT.
-The framework then calls server.stop().
+The framework awaits the hook, then calls server.stop().
 A second signal force-exits with code 1.
-Async — the framework awaits the hook before stopping the server.
+Async.

 await Mochi.serve({